JKrag/old_pedigraph_experiments/grab/README.md

 Use `wc -l` to check if it found all, otherwise concat the new cats at the end of all.csv, and repeat the find missing procedure until satisfied.
 Note that there could be cats simply not in the DB, so check on `http://katte.felisdanica.dk/?id=[ID]` if there are a few that keep failing.

 In 2018-03 I had 1411 cat id's that were not there at all.

+In 2019-03: grab_missing recovered 392 cats on first run, and no more on second run.
+Number of missing cats: 1570

 ## Cleanup
 If missing have been concated on to the end, sorting might be a good idea.